Who am I?

 I’ve started several other projects in recent years, but they remain incomplete.
 Life has a tendency to get in the way, and my life has provided enough interruptions and distractions to provide material for a novel in itself.

-More recently I’ve turned my hand back to fanfiction (not ‘Bonanza’!) and have shared those stories online, with very positive results: people enjoyed them.
+More recently I turned my hand back to fanfiction (not Bonanza!) and shared those stories online, with very positive results: people enjoyed them.
 My fanfiction muse is currently AWOL but it’s a genre I hope to continue writing for once the inspiration returns.

 In September 2008, I began sketching an idea for what was originally going to be a short story; by mid-October 2008 I had the outline for a novel, and by the following year I had written over 270000 words!
 I feel that the overall story, entitled “Mine, Yours, Ours”, is too long to expect anyone to publish in one volume, so I’ve split it into three separate books.